 But why would you grow plants in water, you ask?
-For most gardeners, it’s a great way to start plants for free!
+For most gardeners, it's a great way to start plants for free!
 You may have a neighbor or friend that has an amazing plant, and, from that cutting, you can regrow the plant in water!
 Growing plants from cuttings is easy, but even easier so when they can take root in water!
+Moreso, plants that grow in water are easy to care for, meaning they're great for the beginner gardener as well as a great project to do with kids!
 Keep reading to learn more about plants that grow in water and how to make sure they take root!

 Plants That Grow in Water